 - Trial defense

-- Post release issues involving probation, parole, or community control
+- Post-release issues involving probation, parole, or community control

 Dagger Law recommends the following steps in choosing the best criminal defense lawyer for you:

 - Choose a criminal defense lawyer with the right experience for your case.
-A criminal defense attorney may have had dozens of drug offense cases, but never handled a domestic violence case in a trial before.
+A criminal attorney may have had dozens of drug offense cases, but never handled a domestic violence case in a trial before.
 Don’t be afraid to ask questions about the attorney’s prior experience.

 - Preparing you for trial, and ensuring that you are aware of the role that you will play in your own defense.
 Sometimes the best thing you can do is not talk, but you should understand why that is the case!
 Our attorneys will take the time to explain the legal process to you.

 It is important that attorneys have specific experience dealing with the juvenile court system so that they understand the differences in how cases are handled for juvenile offenders.